SatelliteQE/robottelo/docs/index.rst

 2. You may wish to install the optional dependencies listed in ``requirements-optional.txt``.
 (Use pip, as shown above.)
-They are required for tasks like working with certificates, running the internal robottelo test suite and checking code quality with pylint.
+They are required for tasks like working with certificates, running the internal robottelo test suite and checking code quality with pre-commit.

 Robottelo on Docker
 -------------------